Have your Say. Shape your World. Get Involved. Grasp your Chance.

 - served on the Derbyshire Children's Partnership Board

-- taken part in meetings, conferences, events, roadshows, consultations and visits
+- taken part in meetings, conferences, events, consultations and visits

-During their meeting in March 2019 youth council members worked on their priorities and actions for the coming year.
-The 3 campaign themes which will be priority for the next 12 months are:
+During their meeting in March 2018 youth council members worked on their priorities and actions for the coming year.
+The 3 campaign themes for the next 12 months will be:

 - a curriculum to prepare us for life